How to Make Mushroom Sauce for Pasta

 My wife and girls have been in Utah for the past few weeks so I'm home alone.
 My wife Meg typically plans our meals and then the both of us prepare them.
 With Meg gone, I'm making things up as I go along.

 This dish was easy because I had all the ingredients in my refrigerator or in the pantry so I didn't even have to go out shopping.
 I like to call these meals "what's on hand" recipes.

 Let's look at some of the ingredients and I'll offer you some substitutions.

-Olive Oil – this recipe calls for olive oil.
+Olive Oil - this recipe calls for olive oil.
 The olive oil is to saute the garlic and shallots.
-You can easily substitute vegetable oil if you like but don’t use expensive extra virgin olive oil.
-Once you heat it, you’ll loose a lot of the benefits and flavor or the evo.
+You can easily substitute vegetable oil if you like but don't use expensive extra virgin olive oil.
+Once you heat it, you'll lose a lot of the benefits and flavor of the Evo.
 Extra virgin olive oil is better for finishing a dish after the cooking process is over.

 Veal Stock - easy to make if you have veal bones but I don't think most of us have a bunch of veal bones lying around.
 There are some good commercial products on the market but you can also substitute beef stock if you can't find veal stock.

 Rigatoni with Fresh Mushroom Sauce